 - ½ cup (115g) vegan butter or margarine, room temperature

-- 2 tablespoons (24g) cane sugar, or coconut sugar
+- 2 tablespoons (24g) granulated sugar, or coconut sugar

 - 1 teaspoon ground cinnamon